metmuseum-medialab/colorthetemple/README.md

 ### Build the app
 Open SpacebrewController.xcodeproj in Xcode.
 Make sure to build the **Debug**, not the **Release** target.
 Add the video files to `~/openFrameworks/apps/colorthetemple/ColorTheTemple/bin/data`

-## Setup MadMapper for projection mapping

-Install and run [MadMapper](http://madmapper.com), after connecting to an external projector.

-Open up MadMapper, which will be used to deform the projection.
-In order to calibrate the projection as described below, the openFrameworks SpacebrewController application (detailed above) must be running, and should be set so that some content is visible in the window.
-This can be done via web controller.

-- From the Inputs tab, click the Syphon > ColorTheTemple input
-- From the Surfaces tab, add a quad surface
-- From the menu bar, select View > Input
-	- Use the controls to ensure the quad surface fully surrounds the content with the least amount of additional space around the edges
-- From the menu bar, select View > Output Preview
-	- Use the four corner control points to distort the projection so that it lines up with the stone
-	- It is helpful to start in one corner and work your way around until the projection lines up as best as possible.
-You will probably need to adjust each corner several times after adjusting other corners.
-After this step, the projection should be mostly aligned.
-Use some features near the corners to check for alignment, such as the heels of a foot, the top of a crown, etc.
-	- To fine-tune smaller details such as heiroglyphs, click the "Mesh Warping" checkbox in the sidebar.
-Subdividing the mesh into a 16x16 grid should give enough resolution to control minute details.
-Drag individual mesh points as needed.
-You can also select points and then use the arrow keys to adjust one pixel at a time.
-- to use on the projector, go to view -> view fullscreen
-  - make sure the display mirroring is OFF

 ## Setup Spacebrew for remote control
 [note: normally you wouldn't run code right from the Downloads directory.
 You should probably move both the Spacebrew directory and the colorTheTemple project under a common directory, with its own openframeworks directory structure.
 But the below will work.